ry6969/Palayok/README.md

 ---

 ## 🗂️ App Structure (UI Flow)
+---
 ## 🗂️ Folder Structure
 ---
 ## 🌿 Philosophy

-Palayok isn't just a recipe app — it's a love letter to Filipino home cooking.
+**Palayok** isn't just a recipe app — it's a love letter to Filipino home cooking.
 Every dish in the library carries stories: the garlic sautéed until golden, the vinegar that never gets stirred right away, the malunggay leaves added last so they stay bright and fresh.

-The goal is simple: make Filipino cooking accessible, approachable, and joyful — for anyone, anywhere.
+The goal is simple: make Filipino cooking accessible, approachable, and joyful — for _anyone, anywhere_.

 ---

-*Made with rice and a lot of puso (heart).*
+*Made with rice and a lot of heart.*❤️